-Despite being over 30 years old, The Gymboree Corp. is still a retail toddler, stumbling periodically, learning quickly, and growing fast.
-The company sells clothes and accessories for kids in the US, Puerto Rico, Canada, and now Australia at about 630 Gymboree stores that carry colorful, fashionable playsuits and rompers for kids up to 12 years old.
-It also operates some 135 Janie and Jack (better newborn and toddler apparel) and 160-plus Gymboree Outlet stores and corresponding e-commerce sites.
+Despite being almost 40 years old, The Gymboree Corp. is still a retail toddler, stumbling periodically, learning quickly, and growing fast.
+The company sells clothes and accessories for kids in the US, Puerto Rico, Canada, and Australia at about 625 Gymboree stores that carry colorful, fashionable playsuits and rompers for kids up to 12 years old.
+It also operates some 140 Janie and Jack (better newborn and toddler apparel) and 165-plus Gymboree Outlet stores and corresponding e-commerce sites.
 Its youngest chain is value-priced Crazy 8.
 The company also provides parent-child play programs (designed to enhance child development) for newborns to age five.
 Founded in 1976, Gymboree is owned by Bain Capital.

-The youngest and fastest growing of Gymboree's retail concepts is Crazy 8 (lauched in 2007), with more than 370 locations throughout the US.
+The youngest and fastest growing of Gymboree's retail concepts is Crazy 8 (launched in 2007), with some 390 locations throughout the US.
 Crazy 8 stores offer discounted apparel in sizes ranging from newborn up to size 14.
 The chain's focus on value-priced apparel was a good fit for the thrifty times of the recent recession.
 The Gymboree and Janie and Jack retail concepts span the price-range of children's clothing; Janie and Jack sells higher-priced apparel than Gymboree stores, and the Gymboree Outlet shops sell lower-priced clothing.

-Company-operated Gymboree Play & Music centers in the US and three dozen other countries contribute just 2% of sales.
+Gymboree Play & Music operates more than 700 franchised and company-operated centers in the US and some 40 other countries, contributing just 2% of annual sales.
 The Play & Music business also sells developmental toys, books, and music for young children.